kwaldenphd/pandas-intro/README.md

 # From structured data file to `DataFrame`

-74. As mentioned earlier in this lab, it's far more likely that you will load structured data from a file into Python, rather than manually creating a `DataFrame`.
+73. As mentioned earlier in this lab, it's far more likely that you will load structured data from a file into Python, rather than manually creating a `DataFrame`.

-75. For this section of the lab, we're going to work with data about *Titanic* passengers.
+74. For this section of the lab, we're going to work with data about *Titanic* passengers.

-76. Navigate to https://raw.githubusercontent.com/kwaldenphd/pandas-intro/main/data/titanic.csv in a web browser to see the dataset.
+75. Navigate to https://raw.githubusercontent.com/kwaldenphd/pandas-intro/main/data/titanic.csv in a web browser to see the dataset.

-77. We can load structured data into Python from a file located on our computer or from a URL, using `pd.read_csv()`.
+76. We can load structured data into Python from a file located on our computer or from a URL, using `pd.read_csv()`.

+77. An example of how we would load the `titanic.csv` file in Python as a `Pandas` DataFrame:
 ```Python
 # import pandas
 import pandas as pd